Worley guilty on all counts - Fulton County Expositor

 Evidence presented during the trial showed that signals from both Joughin’s and Worley’s cell phones were present at the County Road 6 abduction site at 7:43 p.m. the night Joughin disappeared.
 Cell records also show that Worley’s phone remained at the site until 9:13 p.m.

-DNA evidence also placed both Worley and Joughin at each of the case’s three crime scenes.
+DNA evidence placed both Worley and Joughin at each of the case’s three crime scenes.

 Following the verdict, Joughin’s uncle, Howard Ice, said the past few weeks have been long for the Joughin family, “and what this past violent offender did to our beautiful Sierah was gut-wrenching.
 He expressed “how pleased we are that justice was served today,” and thanked Haselman and all of the law enforcement agencies involved in Joughin’s search and the ensuing investigation.